 Registering with medical records and updating your personal information ensures access to care and proper maintenance of medical records.

-All new patients must be register with medical records before they can schedule an appointment or receive prescriptions at the pharmacy.
+All new patients must be registered with medical records before they can schedule an appointment or receive prescriptions at the pharmacy.
 As a Defense Enrollment Eligibility Reporting Systems (DEERS) check must be performed in order to establish eligibility.
-NO REGISTRATIONS PERFORMED OVER THE PHONE, EXCEPT FOR NEWBORNS.
+Registrations cannot be performed over the phone other than newborns.

 Closed Records System